giggoli/htwg-boat-dashboard/README.md

 # htwg-solenia-dashboard
+:warning: Work in progress

+## Overview
 Python based dashboard for solar boat solenia.
+The Dashboard itself is build pyth dash and will receive its value via MQTT.
+Furtehermore it should be able tu run in a docker image.